tanishqJain16/rentify-frontend/README.md

 - **LoginPage**: Handles user authentication.
 - **SignUpPage**: Allows new users to create an account.
-- **PropertyListingBuyer**: Displays all listed properties to buyers with options to filter and sort the listings.
+- **PropertyListingBuyer**: Displays all listed properties to potential tenants with options to filter and sort the listings.
-- **PropertyListingSeller**: Allows sellers to view, add, update, and delete their properties.
+- **PropertyListingSeller**: Allows property owners or agents to view, add, update, and delete their rental properties.
 - **PropertyCard**: Displays individual property details.

 ### Services